Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 Our bodies are aware when we need to eat and when we have had enough.
 While fad diets may give you temporary results, there are long-term implications that can affect your health permanently.

-Mindfulness is a technique taught in meditation and yoga, and can help you to get in touch with your body and real hunger, and this is a much more effective and healthy way to lose weight.
+Mindfulness is a technique taught in meditation and yoga, and can help you get in touch with your body and real hunger.
+This is a much more effective and healthy way to lose weight.

 5. They Often Lack The Element of Exercise